bryankiriama/Autospare_CLI_Phase3-project/README.md

 When the user enters the part ID to delete
 Then the part should be removed from the database
 And the system should display "Part deleted successfully"

+## Technologies Used

+1. Python 3

+Core programming language used to implement the CLI.

+Supports OOP, modules, and scripting for backend logic.

+2. SQLAlchemy ORM

+Used for database modeling and CRUD operations.

+Handles relationships between suppliers, parts, customers, and orders.

+Eliminates the need for raw SQL in most cases.

+3. SQLite Database

+Lightweight, file-based relational database (ev_inventory.db).

+Ideal for CLI and local development environments.

+4. Pipenv

+Manages virtual environments and dependencies.

+Ensures consistent development across machines.

+5. Alembic (Optional if included)

+Handles database migrations when schema updates are needed.

+6. Python Standard Libraries

+Used for logic, debugging, and CLI structure:

+os – file and environment management

+datetime – handling timestamps for orders

+sys – managing CLI interactions

+7. CLI / Terminal

+The application runs entirely through the terminal.

+Users perform CRUD operations directly from command inputs.